esdrasbeleza/greyscalr/README.md

 # Greyscalr

 This is a dummy project written in Scala.
 Its main use is to study Scala and some related Stuff, like Play and Akka.
+I'm using MongoDB to store data.

 It's a Play application that will run a webservice that receives a image via POST and converts it to a greyscale image.
+After that the image is uploaded to Amazon S3 and our webservice provides an URL to download.

 ## Uploading an image using POST